Psi-Devs/PayWise/README.md

-# PayWise
-A not just simple emi comparison app

 # 💳 PayWise

-**EMI Truth** is a simple, transparent tool to compare the *real cost* of:
+**PayWise** is a simple, transparent tool to help you make **smarter payment decisions**.

+It compares the *real cost* of:
 - Full payment
 - Normal EMI
 - No-Cost EMI

-It includes **GST, processing fees, cashback, and schedules** so you can make informed decisions — without marketing tricks.
+All calculations include **GST, processing fees, cashback, and hidden costs** — so you see the truth, not marketing numbers.

 ---